 How We Can Help

 Culturally responsive teaching practices would not be possible without proactive intention and thought from educators when entering a classroom.
-Our global schools, dual language, and ambassador programs are great resources to help teachers create a culturally responsive classroom.
+Our dual language program, global leaders framework, and Ambassador Teachers are great resources to help teachers create a culturally responsive classroom.

 The Participate Learning staff is composed of many former teachers and school leaders who understand the challenges that come with inclusivity and equity in the classroom.
 Our programs are designed with personal experience in mind to find practical, effective ways to support all teachers and students.

-Our exchange visitor teachers facilitate learning from a global perspective by incorporating their own cultural backgrounds into the standardized curriculum.
+Our Ambassador Teachers facilitate learning from a global perspective by incorporating their own cultural backgrounds into the standardized curriculum.
 This teaching method can open doors for many students to learn about cultures different from their own in the context of lessons and educational activities.

-As our international educators embed their own cultures into content, they can further global education in their classrooms by using the backgrounds of their students as cultural frames of reference in lesson planning.
+As our Ambassador Teachers embed their own cultures into content, they can further global education in their classrooms by using the backgrounds of their students as cultural frames of reference in lesson planning.
 When students see themselves reflected in their learning, they feel a sense of belonging and are more likely to engage with the lesson.

 Want to see these programs in action?
 Fred L. Wilson Elementary has a diverse student population and has succeeded in making every student feel valued.
 Click here to see how!